KBeltz/testing101/README.md

 End to end tests replicate user behavior throughout the entire application from end to end, verifying that a user flow works as expected.

+- Scope spans the entire application stack from frontend to backend
+- Most expensive to implement, both in terms of hardware and software
+- Higher level than integration testing
+- Slowest to perform

 ### Running end-to-end tests

 Run `ng e2e` to execute the end-to-end tests via Cypress.